shrusti-ghela/data-512-project-COVID-analysis/README.md

 - The CDC dataset of masking mandates by county.
 Note that the CDC stopped collecting this policy information in September 2021.
 - The New York Times mask compliance survey data.

+## Part 2 - Project Extension

+The number of fatal drug overdoses has increased since 2019 with treatment and harm reduction services complicated by the ongoing COVID-19 pandemic.
+The goal of this project is to understand the state of the drug epidemic in Will County during the COVID-19 pandemic.
+This project also includes demographic data that indicate a continuation of the reported racial disparities, with non-Hispanic Black or African American populations continuing to be disproportionally affected by drugs.

+This analysis is important because this analysis can help us understand how COVID-19-specific circumstances might have contributed to overdose deaths across Will County and inform prevention and response efforts for future emergencies.

+Questions:

+- How were fatal and non-fatal overdoses influenced by the pandemic?
+- How were different demographic affected by the pandemic?

+Part-2.ipynb - Code for exploring, analysis and visulaization and statistical tests of datasets.

+Part 4 - Project Report (1).pdf - Documentation of the end result for making it easier to reproduce.

+### Data:

+- "Overdoses.csv" consist of all the non-fatal overdoses recorded daily in Will County from 2018 to 2020
+- "Overdose deaths.csv" consist of all the fatal overdoses recorded daily in Will County from 2018 to 2020
+- "monthly.csv" consist of monthly overdoses in Will County for the years 2019 and 2020